OVERVIEW: DISNEY’S SARATOGA SPRINGS RESORT & SPA FOR FIRST TIME VISITORS

 Because of this, I’m providing a series of up-to-date reviews as I revisit these resorts.

-We’ve stayed at Saratoga Springs seven times, most recently in July 2016, and this review is based on those stays.
+We’ve stayed at Saratoga Springs eight times, and this review is based on those stays.

 DISNEY’S SARATOGA SPRINGS RESORT AND SPA